 The 11th tip when it comes to urban landscape photography is to use great depth of field.

 Great depth of field comes from using a higher f-stop such as f/16 – f/22 on your camera, which will allow you to capture more of the scene in a sharper focus.

 A great depth of field is the opposite effect from what most portrait photographers go for when they have a shallower depth of field such as f/2.8 to create that creamy bokeh look.

 While again, just like the rule of thirds, it isn’t a hard and fast rule, it’s just recommended for landscape photographers.

 The 12th tip is to get a sharp image.

-In order to ensure you have a sharp image, focus on these areas — high f-stop, stabilization, lens, post production.
+In order to ensure you have a sharp image, focus on these areas — high f-stop, stabilization, lens, and post-production.

 Stabilization is crucial for a sharp photo.

-The most obvious way to do this, is by placing your camera on a stable surface such as using a tripod, monopod, or just using your natural surroundings such as placing your camera on a table or ledge (avoid narrow ledges so you don’t drop it).
+The most obvious way to do this is by placing your camera on a stable surface such as using a tripod, or monopod, or just using your natural surroundings such as placing your camera on a table or ledge (avoid narrow ledges so you don’t drop it).

 If you are photographing handheld, this is when you will want to be most cognizant of your camera shake, especially if you are shooting at a lower shutter speed!